What I get from the preview of C# 8 with Mads Torgersen

 s!.Length; // you tell the compiler that you know what you are doing and that s is not null.
 And yes, it's a lot of responsability :)

-It's looks like a small feature but it's a big thing I think.
-With this new feature, you will can help the compiler to understand you code better, and in this way his support will be much more effective.
+It looks like a small feature but I think it's a big thing.
+With this new feature, you will be able to help the compiler understand your code better, and this way its support will be much more effective.
 Really ingenious stuff.

 Async streams